Medieval Warm Period: Research

 The era of warmer temperatures became known as the Medieval Warm Period and the subsequent cold period the Little Ice Age (LIA).
 However, the view that the MWP was a global event was challenged by other researchers.
-The IPCC First Assessment Report of 1990 discussed the "Medieval Warm Period around 1000 AD (which may not have been global) and the Little Ice Age which ended only in the middle to late nineteenth century."
-It stated that temperatures in the "late tenth to early thirteenth centuries (about AD 950-1250) appear to have been exceptionally warm in western Europe, Iceland and Greenland."
-The IPCC Third Assessment Report from 2001 summarized newer research: "evidence does not support globally synchronous periods of anomalous cold or warmth over this time frame, and the conventional terms of 'Little Ice Age' and 'Medieval Warm Period' are chiefly documented in describing northern hemisphere trends in hemispheric or global mean temperature changes in past centuries."
+The IPCC First Assessment Report of 1990 discussed the:

+It stated that temperatures in the:

+The IPCC Third Assessment Report from 2001 summarized newer research: